It should come as no surprise that St. Patrick’s Day is a pretty big deal around here.

 O’Rourke’s Public House

 Get into the Irish spirit at this popular spot across the street from the University of Notre Dame.
 O’Rourke’s Public House is said to have the largest selection of Irish whiskeys in Indiana.
-Yes, you can find staples like Jameson and Bushmills, plus a whole lot more.
+Yes, you can find traditional favorites like Jameson and Bushmills, plus a whole lot more.

 O’Rourke’s also serves up authentic Irish fare.
 Start your meal with scotch eggs (a specialty at Fiddler’s, too).
 Move on to the Guinness beef stew or The Blarney, a sandwich with corned beef and cabbage.